Stencyl/stencylpedia/chapter-d/native-extensions.md

 #### Part 1 - The Haxe Code

-Just like, in the iOS case, the purpose of the Haxe portion of the extension is two fold.
+Just like, in the iOS case, the purpose of the Haxe portion of the extension is twofold.

 * It exposes an API for your game (and blocks) to use.
 * It fetches function pointers to native code and calls them.